tanby-dynamics/partsbin/README.md

 - [Lucene.NET](https://lucenenet.apache.org/)

 ## Contributing
 You can contribute just by making bug reports or suggestions, or you can put your valuable time into writing new features or fixing bugs.
-See [the contributor's guide](CONTRIB.md) for more information.
+See the [contribution guide](CONTRIB.md) for more information.
 Read through the [Code of Conduct](code-of-conduct.md) too please.

 All contributors (code, bug reports, suggestions) wiil be noted in the [Hall of Fame](hall-of-fame.md) (which will probably be included in the app some time).